We're still collecting donations

-We are consulting with survivors closely at every step to authentically depict the truth about Europe's deadly border violence in our drama portraying one boy's journey.
+We are consulting with survivors closely at every step to authentically depict the truth about Europe's deadly border violence.

 Above is a video of our Writer-Director speaking to a survivor.

-Coast guard, hired third parties; forcibly 'push' asylum seekers back outside of their territory, using deadly strategies which have killed thousands, a recent BBC investigation showed border patrol throwing asylum seekers into the sea without a life jacket, sabotaging boats causing them to capsize, disabling engines, puncturing dinghies and even abducting & torturing those who do make it to the mainland & forcing them back onto the sea.
+A recent investigation showed border patrol throwing asylum seekers into the sea without a life jacket, sabotaging boats causing them to capsize, disabling engines, puncturing dinghies and even abducting & torturing asylum seekers.

 89% of the pushbacks documented use disproportionate and excessive force.